 Learn more about Code Obfuscation, download guide: A beginner’s guide – App code obfuscation

 Is obfuscation enough?

-This is particularly important as debuggers and emulators are frequently utilised tools that attackers use when attempting to reverse engineer an app.
-Such tools can be used to analyse an app to determine how it works and to extract sensitive information.
+This is particularly important as debuggers and emulators are frequently utilized tools that attackers use when attempting to reverse engineer an app.
+Such tools can be used to analyze an app to determine how it works and to extract sensitive information.

 Attackers may also attempt to reverse engineer an app during runtime by injecting code into the app as a means of controlling it from within.
 There are many well-documented tools such as Frida and Xposed, which automate these processes.

 Obfuscation, while useful, cannot do much to protect against these techniques.

 Ultimately, code obfuscation alone is not enough to handle complex mobile security threats.
 Although it makes it more difficult to read and understand an app’s code, the availability of automated tools, when combined with hackers’ expertise, does not make it impossible to reverse-engineer.